 The California Historical Society, founded in 1871, is a nonprofit organization with a mission to inspire and empower people to make California’s richly diverse past a meaningful part of their contemporary lives.

 The California History-Social Science Project provides teachers professional learning and curriculum development.
 Part of the California Subject Matter Projects, our statewide network of scholars and K-12 teachers work collaboratively to meet the needs of English learners, native speakers with low literacy, and students from economically disadvantaged communities.

-Teaching California helps teachers and school districts implement California’s History-Social Science Framework, which was adopted by the State Board of Education in July 2016.
-The CHSSP served as the primary writer of the Framework, which outlines an instructional approach that promotes student-centered inquiry and encourages students to develop clear and persuasive arguments based on their own interpretations of the past, using relevant evidence.
-The Framework also details how educators can teach students history-social science, while at the same time develop their proficiency in English, as outlined in the Common Core and English Language Development Standards.
+Teaching California helps teachers and school districts implement California’s History-Social Science Framework.
+CHSSP served as the primary writer of the Framework, which outlines an instructional approach that promotes student-centered inquiry and encourages students to develop clear and persuasive arguments based on their own interpretations of the past using relevant evidence.
+The Framework details how educators can teach history-social science to students, while at the same time help to develop student proficiency in English, as outlined in the Common Core and English Language Development Standards.

 These Inquiry Sets are intended to give teachers a strong start in making instructional choices aligned with inquiry questions from the Framework.
-Teachers may use these sets in their entirety or pick and choose which sources best suit their content and student learning purposes.
+Teachers may use these sets in their entirety or pick and choose which sources best suit their students’ learning objectives.

 Teaching California is proud to include content from over 60 collections in California and across the US:

 - California Digital Newspaper Collection, Center for Bibliographic Studies and Research

 - California State University, Dominguez Hills Department of Archives and Special Collections

 - California State University, Sacramento, Department of Special Collections and University Archives